 It’s a common misconception that working in technical fields entails primarily working with machinery.
 In reality, a career in field service engineering and technicians is very people-centered.
 As a result, excellent customer service skills are essential for becoming a successful field service engineer.

 Working in a technical field has its challenges, but it also has its advantages.
 Most companies in related industries value the knowledge and experience you gain working in such a rewarding field.
-While the work is geographically confined, it will be much easier to relocate to any area on the earth.
+While the work is geographically confined, it will be much easier to gain employment if one is willing to relocate to most any location globally.

 How Much Does a Field Service Engineer Make?
 Here’s a Breakdown per Country